mikebrad140/ST558---Project-2/Entertainment.md

 registerDoSEQ()
 ```

-Then, the boosted tree model was evaluated, the performance across
+Then, the boosted tree model was evaluated by assessing its performance
-test_Data was calculates.
+on the test data.

 ``` r
 # Make predictions with Boosted tree model